 However, if you’ve worked through the process together respectfully and achieved an outcome you both felt was, your future contact will be much more comfortable.

-If you would like to find out more about family mediation, there is much more information on our website.
+If you would like to find out more about how to use mediation in a divorce, there is much more information on our website.

 Or, if you would like to speak to one of our trained and accredited mediators, you can email Bernadette Hoy or Aisling Collins to set up a call so that they can answer any additional questions you may have about Family Mediation.